RangerTJ/windows-game-controller-toggle/README.md

 Change Log
 ----------
+12/13/22: Fixed issue that resulted in the .bat file failing to load in certain directories (basically any directory other than the one initially tested).
 8/24/22: X-Box One blutooth controllers *should* no longer show up in the list of devices that can be enabled/disabled.
 This is to prevent accidentally disabling the device and having to deal with resulting BSOD issues that linger when trying to connect the controller until corrupted/phantom devices are purged from device manager.